godotengine/godot-docs/tutorials/performance/thread_safe_apis.rst

 hence loading resources on a thread is as well - scenes, textures, meshes, etc. can be loaded and manipulated on a thread and then added to the active scene on the main thread.

-The limitation here is as described above, one must be careful not to load the same resource from multiple threads at once, therefore it is safer to use **one** thread to load and modify resources, and then the main thread to add them.
+The limitation here is as described above.
+One must be careful not to load the same resource from multiple threads at once, therefore it is safer to use **one** thread to load and modify resources, and then the main thread to add them.